usnistgov/fipy/README.txt

 - A simple ``TSVViewer`` has been added to allow display or export to a file of your solution data.

+- It is no longer necessary to ``transpose()`` scalar fields in order to multiply them with vector fields.

+- Better default choice of solver when convection is present.

 - Better examples.

 - A new viewer based on `matplotlib`_ has been added.